-Well, I’m sorry Madonna, I don’t know who on earth told you that.
+Well, I don’t know who told her that (Carlos León?).
 Lourdes isn’t near a common name in Cuba.
 This is fact.
 I lived there on and off 2000-2007 and never met nor heard the name, EVER.
 (By the way, I’ve been searching where on earth I heard Madonna say that, and it was at one her interviews with Larry King.
 1999).

 #8.
 What about Lola?

 Madonna calls Lourdes Lola because of her admiration of Lola Montez, a courtesan and Irish dancer who, as the mistress of the King of Bavaria, managed to exercise great political power in Bavaria (much as queen Esther) and eventually prompted the king’s abdication.

 Lola arrived in Munich and it is said that when she met the king Ludwig, he asked her in public if her bosom was real.
 She responded by tearing off her attires to demonstrate it was.
 She led a really interesting life, starting with faking her nationality (Irish to Spanish) in order to portray herself as passionate and all those stereotypes about us (Spanish women, I mean).